John-Lluch/SWRevealViewController/README.md

 A UIViewController subclass for revealing a rear (left and/or right) view controller behind a front controller, inspired by the Facebook app, done right!

+## NOTE ( Upgrading to Version 2.1)

+This version incorporates a new approach to Story Boards support.

+* There are now two different segue classes, SWRevealViewControllerSegueSetController and SWRevealViewControllerSeguePushController.
+The first one is meant to set the revealViewController with the initial controllers from the story board.
+The second one is used to push controllers to the front with animation.
+The former SWRevealViewControllerSegue still works but it has been deprecated.
+* A new StoryBoard example, RevealControllerStoryBoardExample2, has been added to demonstrate the use of the new segue classes.
+More responsability has been moved to the Story Board design while simplifying the SWRevealViewController implementation.

 ## IMPORTANT NOTE: (Upgrading to Version 2.0)

 A number of changes have been made on version 2.0 that may break your existing project.
 In case you are not ready to upgrade you can continue using previous versions.
 The last commit before 2.0.0 was tagged v1.1.3.
 The important changes that affect 2.0.0 are described next.